-• Pick 60 seconds that exhibited significant emotion or interpersonal problems.
+Pick 60 seconds that exhibited significant emotion or interpersonal problems.
 Criteria include: screaming, finger pointing, hostile tone, interrupting, throwing chairs, storming out, other aggressive behavior, ignoring other side, extreme offers, insults, crying, etc.

-Turning in DVD
+Turning in video

-No class credit will be given for any team member unless the DVD is submitted and a time stamp is placed on the DVD!
+No class credit will be given for any team member unless the video and time stamp are submitted.